-A criminal conviction has far reaching ramifications as it can impact your freedom, your ability to earn a living, and can present a lingering burden in terms of future employment opportunities.
+A criminal conviction has far-reaching ramifications as it can impact your freedom, and your ability to earn a living, and can present a lingering burden in terms of future employment opportunities.
 Due to such serious consequences, anyone facing a criminal conviction must explore all available means of resolving their case, including pre-trial diversion.
-In the state of California there are a variety of diversion programs that are often underutilized.
+In the state of California, there are a variety of diversion programs that are often underutilized.
 Anyone facing a criminal conviction should contact an experienced criminal defense lawyer at Wallin and Klarich who understands how diversion programs work.
 You can find out how the diversion programs work in the court where your criminal case is pending and whether you may qualify to enter such a diversion program.

 What is a Diversion Program?

 Diversion allows an eligible defendant to participate in a program designed to treat the issues that were the root cause of the criminal offense.
 There are four different diversion programs designed to aid offenders with mental health or drug issues, juvenile offenders or military offenders.
 While there may be a variety of different programs, diversion generally consists of treatment sessions and education classes over a period of six months to one year often.

 Once all the requirements of the program have been completed, the defendant may have their guilty plea withdrawn and their charge dismissed.

 Qualification general depends on the type of criminal offense committed.
 Mental health and juvenile diversion programs are available for misdemeanor and select felony violations.
 Military and drug diversion programs are available for misdemeanor violations only.
 Serious or violent felonies, sex offenses and DUIs are offenses that normally do not qualify for a diversion program.